 Tourism in Madagascar is still very much in its infancy stage.
 Booking tours with Jenman African Safaris will ensure you will have a vacation with running water, flushing toilets, electricity (sometimes produced with a generator for a few hours and switched off at night for example from 11 PM to 6 AM), and hygienic and clean accommodation.
 Tours are divided into classic, superior and exquisite so that you can choose which comfort and luxury level you require.

 There are around 30 four-star hotels in Madagascar, the nicest of them are probably Anjajavy and Constance Tsarabanjina.
-There are only three Five star hotels in Madagascar, Miavana Lodge on Nosy Ankao (high luxury), Carlton and Novotel in the capital city Antananarivo.
+There are only three Five star hotels in Madagascar, Miavana Lodge on Nosy Ankao, Carlton and Novotel in the capital city Antananarivo.
 Luxury tents are also an option for accommodation at the Mandrare River Camp on the Barefoot Luxury Southern Explorer tour.

 Currency